Solar power in Australia: Feed-in tariffs and direct action

+Daily energy production estimate

+To determine the daily energy production per kilowatt, one can use the average sunlight hours.
+For example, the power output per kilowatt of a solar panel in Sydney can be estimated using average solar radiation data, usually measured during peak hours of sunlight.
+Sydney receives an average of about 4.5 to 5.0 peak sun hours per day throughout the year.
+This means, on average, each kilowatt solar panel receives 4.5 to 5.0 hours of full sunlight per day.

+For example, if there is a 10kW solar system in Australia, the total daily energy production can be estimated as follows: 10 kW×5 hours/day=50 kWh/day.

+Supply chain

+Over 90% of solar panels sold in Australia are made in China, a situation not unique to Australia, since China manufactures some 75% of the world's solar modules.
+However, despite a worldwide shift towards greater diversity in manufacturing locations, concerns have been raised about the security of supply of imported panels as demand for photovoltaics increases.

+As of 2024, Australia has one company producing solar modules: Tindo solar, with a capacity of 160MW per year.

 Renewable energy targets

 In 2001, the Australian government introduced a mandatory renewable energy target (MRET) designed to ensure renewable energy achieves a 20% share of electricity supply in Australia by 2020.
 The MRET was to increase new generation from 9,500 gigawatt-hours to 45,000 gigawatt-hours by 2020.
 The MRET requires wholesale purchasers of electricity (such as electricity retailers or industrial operations) to purchase renewable energy certificates (RECs), created through the generation of electricity from renewable sources, including wind, hydro, landfill gas and geothermal, as well as solar PV and solar thermal.
 The objective is to provide a stimulus and additional revenue for these technologies.
 The scheme was proposed to continue until 2030.

 After the MRET was divided into large-scale and small-scale goals in 2011 and reductions by the Abbott government, Australia has a goal of 33,000 GWh of renewable energy from large sources by 2020, or 23.5% of electricity.